SteveDeFacto/zsurf/README.md

 zsurf - Simple QtWebEngine browser.

-No AdBlock:
-Future versions will offer a built-in AdBlocker.
-I recommend using Privoxy with EasyList for the time being.
+For AdBlock I recommend using Privoxy with EasyList.

 Build/Install Instructions: